liferay/liferay-docs/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/xx-content-page-elements.markdown

 ![Figure 3: Here are several of Liferay's out of the box components arranged in the layout you saw previously.](../../../../../images/content-page-component-example.png)

-Out of the box, you are provided with a plethora of Layouts, Sections, and Components to use to build page, and a
+Out of the box, you are provided with a plethora of Layouts, Sections, and Components to use to build pages, and a
 [web developer can create their own Fragments](/docs/7-2/frameworks/-/knowledge_base/f/creating-fragments) to add to these.